are persons whose minds would be incapable of appreciating the

 Bold, who placed the Vesica Pisces over the Chalice Well at Glastonbury, the words

-Gematria and Geometry are from the same base and that letters were used to
+Gematria and Geometry are from the same base and that letters were used

-later.
+to describe geometric patterns in the landscape.
 The “Lawful Rood” had been fixed in 1531 and was described as sixteen

 people placing each “foot” end to end, hence 16 feet in a Rood.